Sunday, June 26, 2011

 There was a lady in her fifties sitting next to me and she asked me what I was reading.
 Lush Life by Richard Price, I told her and we started having a polite chat as we rumbled toward Manhattan.

-I’ve had a number of this commuting conversations in my years as a subway jockey and they are often quite pleasant.
+I’ve had a number of these commuting conversations in my years as a subway jockey and they are often quite pleasant.
 New York can be a very lonely and unfriendly place, so I always welcome an agreeable encounter.

 My companion and I talked about work and traveling and other such day-to-day stuff and things were going quite well, or so I thought.